 Gluten-free Root Beer Can Chicken is a delicious summer grilling recipe with crispy skin and juicy chicken!

-If you’re anything like me than you’re all in a tizzy that July 4th is next week.
+If you’re anything like me then you’re all in a tizzy that July 4th is next week.
 NEXT WEEK.
 What??
-I haven’t thought about what we’ll do, much less what we’ll eat, so this week I’m bringing you a couple of new and old favorite recipes that are perfect for the fourth.
+I haven’t thought about what we’ll do, much less what we’ll eat, so this week I’m sharing a couple new and old favorite recipes that are perfect for the holiday.
 Whether you’re grilling or heading to a get together, I’ve got you covered.

 If you’ll be at home this fourth of july, eating as a family or having friends over, impress everyone with this recipe that’s not only insanely delicious, but truly simple.
 Fun too!

 Start with the rub which is a combination of pantry-staple spices including salt, pepper, smoked paprika, cayenne pepper, thyme, garlic powder and onion powder.

 Mix everything up then set aside.
 This rub is fantastic on grilled chicken but is perfect to sprinkle on everything from red meat to salmon and shrimp.
 I just love the smoked paprika in there.
 It’s my new favorite spice of all time!